 “In disquisitions of every kind there are certain primary truths, or first principles, upon which all subsequent reasoning must depend.” —Alexander Hamilton

-If we are to bequeath to our posterity the Liberty that our Founders enshrined, then we must return to principium imprimis, or First Principles.
-Our freedoms cannot long endure unless we, the People, reaffirm what was well understood by our Founders: Liberty is “endowed by [our] Creator.”
-The primacy of faith must be protected in order to preserve the most fundamental conviction that, as Jefferson wrote, our “liberties are the gift of God” and not the gift of government.
+If we are to bequeath to our posterity the Liberty that our Founders enshrined, as is our charge, then we must return to principium imprimis or First Principles.
+Our freedoms cannot long endure unless we, the People, reaffirm what was well understood by our Founders, that Liberty is “endowed by [our] Creator.”
+This primacy of faith must be protected in order to preserve the most fundamental conviction that, as Jefferson wrote, our “liberties are the gift of God” and not the gift of government.

-The Cycle of Democracy has been summarized as follows: from bondage (rule of men) to spiritual faith; from spiritual faith to courage; from courage to Liberty (Rule of Law); from Liberty to abundance; from abundance to complacency; from complacency to apathy; from apathy to dependence; from dependence back into bondage (rule of men).
+We must beware of the “cycle of democracy,” which has been summarized as follows: from bondage (rule of men) to spiritual faith; from spiritual faith to courage; from courage to Liberty (Rule of Law); from Liberty to abundance; from abundance to complacency; from complacency) to apathy; from apathy to dependence; from dependence back into bondage (rule of men).

-Our Founders established a democratic republic, not a democracy, in order to prevent this cycle.
-However, with the erosion of Liberty and Rule of Law, our republic is now in jeopardy of falling to the fate of other republics throughout history, where Rule of Law was likewise eroded.
-Only intervention by citizens and leaders who fight for the primacy of constitutional Rule of Law, those committed to supporting and defending the foundation of Liberty above their self-interest, will secure the republic for future generations.
+Our Founders established a Representative Republic, not a democracy, in order to prevent this cycle.
+However, with the erosion of Liberty and Rule of Law, our Republic is now in jeopardy of falling to the fate of other republics throughout history, where Rule of Law was likewise eroded.
+Only intervention by citizens and leaders who fight for the primacy of constitutional Rule of Law, those committed to supporting and defending the foundation of Liberty above their self-interest, will secure our Republic for future generations.